What is Medicare Supplement Plan G?

 All of these diabetic supplies are covered by Medicare Part B, which means Medicare Supplement Plan G covers them, too.

 This means you don’t have any more copays for doctor visits, lab work, or imaging.
-Plus, if you need inpatient care, for diabetic surgery as an example, Medicare covers 80% and your Plan G covers the rest.
+Plus, if you need Inpatient care refers to care provided in a hospital or other inpatient facility.
+Inpatients are admitted and stay at least one night depending on their condition., for diabetic surgery as an example, Medicare covers 80% and your Plan G covers the rest.
 Be aware, however, that Original Medicare does not cover these diabetic supplies:

 - Insulin (unless used with an insulin pump)